meltano/handbook/src/_marketing/digital-web.md

 ### Suggesting Changes to the Marketing Site
 * Open an issue (in internal-marketing) outlining desired change and reason for the change.
-* Assign to Emily for triage
+* Assign to Douwe for triage
 * We may submit follow up questions for scoping purposes Note that not all changes will be able to be made due to testing or SEO purposes, but we are open to suggestions.